Key Takeaways

 In addition, the five categories encompassed in the framework remain the same.

-What are the 5 SOC 2 Trust Services Criteria?
+What Are the 5 SOC 2 Trust Services Criteria?

 The five TSCs of a SOC 2 audit are security, availability, processing integrity, confidentiality, and privacy.
 Since December 2018, all SOC 2 audits must comply with these five criteria outlined in TSP Section 100.